zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 \end{aligned}
 $$

 Comparing the Equations 13 and 70, we can see that they are indeed very similar (and so is the estimator).
-As before, the leading term is canceled out after the division by the PDF, so the only difference is that we must handle several types of events once a collision actually occurs.
+As before, the leading term is canceled out after dividing by the PDF, so the only difference is that we must handle several types of events once a collision actually occurs.

 A high-level implementation of the algorithm is listed below.